-Bringing solutions to fraud within the construction industry
+Bringing solutions to combat fraud within the construction industry

 Fraud within the construction industry is nothing new.
 In fact, it’s getting worse.